 - Book or Manhattan fold: Similar to centerfold, but it should have its seam allowance folded inward.
 Not so much used nowadays since it takes more time to produce.
 Its three folds need to be folded manually, as machines can’t do it.

 - Mitre – A long and rectangular label.
 Its ends are turned over and up at a 90˚ angle.
 It is sewn on the garment via the folded tabs.
 This is the best option for soft clothes, such as for kids.

-Convey quality and communicate your brand value through hang tags, or swing tickets.
-You can also add social media call to action or even promotional offers on your website or other touch points.
+Convey quality and communicate your brand value through hang tags or swing tickets.
+You can also add social media calls to action or even promotional offers on your website or other touch points.
 Most prominent fashion brands take advantage of this type of labeling since it goes beyond the traditional sewn ones.
-Use your creativity and communicate in a useful way to your customer.
+Use your creativity and communicate in a useful way with your customer.

 Launching a new product requires the ability to handle several tasks all at the same time, but attention to detail is essential.
 Choosing the right type of label is crucial to your brand and product’s design.
 As part of your marketing strategy, the correct label highlights your product, communicates your brand’s message, complements your customer’s lifestyle, and helps to encourage new purchases.

-Also, remember to study your country’s rules for commercializing textile.
-Check for instructions and apply them into your product.
-The last thing you’d need as a starting business is receiving a fine or being stuck with products you can’t sell.
+Also, remember to study your country’s rules for commercializing textiles.
+Check for instructions and apply them to your product.
+The last thing you’d need as a starting business is to receive a fine or be stuck with products you can’t sell.

 “I made super cool designs for my shop using Placeit’s t-shirt designer!”

 Murray S. 5/5

 Everything for Your T-Shirt Business